pscheid1/TSSG-laravel-musiclibrary/README.md

 account is created.
 Additional roles may be assigned by a member with an administrator role.
 When a member logs on, the account will have an attribute called **current role**.
 If a member has only one assigned role, it will always be the current role.
 If a member has multiple roles, the account can perform operations permitted by the current role.
 If a member has multiple roles, the current role at logon will be what ever it was at the end of their previous logon.
-If a member with multiple roles, desires to perform operations permitted by one of their other assigned roles, they must edit their account and select the desired role from the list of roles assigned to their account.
-Only an administrator can add additional roles to an account.
+If a member with multiple roles desires to perform operations permitted by one of their other assigned roles, they must edit their account and select the desired role from the list of roles assigned to their account.
+They must then select **update** to complete the request.
+Only an administrator can add/delete roles to/from an account.
+When a user logs on, their rights are determined by their current role.
+If a logged on user selects a new current role, their rights will be recomputed based on the new role.

 Roles and their associated rights are *hard coded*..
 To create a new role or change the rights associated with a role, code modification is required.
 Other than that, all the other table entries are modifiable through the provided interface.